 Sometimes, though, it’s not that bad.
 It’s okay if you are in Rexburg without a car.
 Here it’s kind of like initiation for you students (kidding).
 Here are a few solutions to help solve your lack-of-car problems.

 Find the Drivers

 I’m going to tell you the number one way to get by in Rexburg without a car.
 Ready?
 Here it is: Befriend people who do have cars.
 Friends, roommates, hallmates, home teachers, that kid in the library with a lanyard hanging out of his backpack.
 Anyone.
-Find them on the Facebook.
+Find them on Facebook.
 “Friend” them and you’re in.
-Offering a couple dollars for gas money is a great way to get drivers to accept your tag-along requests.
+Offering a couple of dollars for gas money is a great way to get drivers to accept your tag-along requests.

 There’s no doubt that you have seen the big blue Walmart shuttle.
 This actually goes all around town!
 You can look at the routes and times of the bus here.
 You’re welcome.
 Get a ride to and from any of the stops.
 Enjoy taking a ride this time with your 12 grocery bags.